-SEO stands for Search Engine Optimization, which can be directly translated to «søkemotoroptimalisering» in Norwegian.
-Terms such as search engine optimization, keyword optimization, and SEO optimization are also used extensively.
+SEO stands for Search Engine Optimization and can be directly translated to «søkemotoroptimalisering» in Norwegian.
+Search engine optimization, keyword optimization, and SEO optimization are also used extensively.
 However, they are all expressions of the same thing.
-But what is search engine optimization all about, and how can you get started?
+But what is search engine optimization, and how can you get started?

-SEO refers to techniques that can help your website rank higher in search engine results pages (SERPs) by making your website more visible to people looking for YOUR products, brand, or services.
-Of course, the most used search engine is our good friend, Google, but Yahoo! and Bing is also search engines that a lot of marketers dig into.
-But keep in mind that there are humans that are searching for your services, even though it’s Google who decided whether your website should rank high or not, based on your website content.
-The overall goal is to rank high for organic search, meaning that you should avoid traffic from paid campaigns and Google Ads when you focus on SEO.
+SEO refers to several techniques that can help your website rank higher in search engine results pages (SERPs) by making your website more visible to people looking for YOUR products, brand, or services.
+Of course, the most used search engine is our good friend, Google, but Yahoo! and Bing are also search engines that many marketers dig into.
+Remember that humans are searching for your services, even though it’s Google who decides whether your website should rank high or not, based on your website content.
+The overall goal is to rank high for organic search, meaning you should avoid traffic from paid campaigns and Google Ads when you focus mainly on SEO.

-By optimizing a website’s pages, conducting the proper keyword research, and earning inbound links, you will see the results of your SEO efforts once the webpage has been crawled and indexed by a search engine.
+Optimizing a website’s pages, conducting the proper keyword research, and earning inbound links will show the results of your SEO efforts once the webpage has been crawled and indexed by a search engine.
 If you want to be ahead of your competitors in the search results, there is no other resort than to focus on SEO.

 Let’s start with five essential cornerstones:

 1. Optimize your page titles and meta descriptions for SEO

-The most essential thing to use the keyword analysis for when you start is optimizing your page titles tags and meta descriptions.
+Optimizing your page title tags and meta descriptions is essential to use keyword analysis when you start.
 This is the first content a user will see when searching for a keyword on the Google search results page.
-Especially title tag is an essential optimization factor and gives a strong signal to the search engines about the content on a landing page.
+So, a title tag is an essential optimization factor and gives a strong signal to search engines about the content on a landing page.